Home Page › Blog › Guide for Traveling with a Service Dog in Europe

 Food & Supplements

-Make sure your dog’s food is manufacturer sealed.
+Make sure your dog’s food is manufacturer-sealed.
 This will avoid any conflict when boarding the aircraft.
 Your local pet retailer may have sample packages of your dog’s kibble that will be easier to transport.

 If your canine needs medications, be sure to keep them in the original bottles with a note from your veterinarian explaining their purpose.

-Additional Service Dog Health Tips
+Health Tips

 No one wants their pet or Service Dog to become ill, especially when traveling outside their own country.
-To help keep your canine companion in top shape when in Europe, follow these additional Service Dog health tips.
+To help keep your canine companion in top shape when in Europe, follow these additional service dog health tips.

 - Take a pet first aid course or ask your veterinarian for the basics.
 Even if you may not be able to physically perform the first aid task, you may be able to instruct someone else to do so.

 - Find a veterinarian at your destination point.
-It may also be handy to drop this person an email introducing yourself.
-Letting them know that you would like to use their services in the case of an emergency.
+It may also be handy to drop this person an email introducing yourself, letting them know that you would like to use their services in the case of an emergency.
 Keep this information in a safe, yet handy place.

-- Set aside “emergency money” just in case your Service Dog gets ill or injured.
+- Set aside “emergency money” just in case your service dog gets ill or injured.

 - Carry a muzzle or head halter.
 Some places may require this gear.
 Be sure your dog has been introduced to these and is comfortable using them.

-Traveling With Your Service Dog in Europe
+European Adventures With Your Service Dog

-13 comments
+18 comments

 Leave a Reply Cancel reply